9 Best Trail Running Shoes For Hiking

 Hiking Shoes

-Hiking shoes are built like lighter and lower-cut hiking boots.
-Their rubber soles are often paired with stiff leather or a leather-mesh combination.
+Hiking shoes are built like lighter, lower-cut hiking boots.
+Their rubber outsoles are often paired with stiff leather, a leather-mesh combination, or synthetic uppers.
 Hiking shoes are great for short backpacking trips where you plan to carry a light to medium load.
+They are also good for long, difficult day hikes and tough terrain.
+The midsoles and outsoles of hiking shoes are typically stiffer, offer more support and protection, and are more durable than trail runners.

 Trail Running Shoes

-Even if you don’t consider yourself a cardio king or queen nor plan on sprinting up switchbacks, trail runners are great for hiking.
-As mentioned earlier, they are built like a sneaker but equipped with special functions to protect your feet from water, roots, and fatigue.
-Trail runners are popular among thru-hikers and ultralight backpackers for their lighter feel.
-If you are prone to ankle injuries and/or plan to carry a heavier weight, a proper hiking shoe may be a better option.
+Even if you don’t consider yourself a cardio king or queen nor plan on sprinting up switchbacks, trail runners are a great option for hiking.
+As mentioned earlier, they are built like sneakers but equipped with special functions to protect your feet from water, roots, rocks, and fatigue.
+Trail runners are popular among thru-hikers and ultralight backpackers for their lighter and more breathable feel.
+A proper hiking shoe may be better if you are prone to ankle or foot injuries and/or plan to carry a heavier load on your back.

 What to Look For When Buying A Trail Running Shoe for Hiking

-If you walk in mud or dirt, you may notice your shoe leaves behind a special pattern.
+When walking in mud or dirt, you may notice your shoe leaves behind a special pattern.
 This pattern is an imprint of your shoe’s tread – the (often rubber) part of the trail running shoe that touches the ground.
-An aggressive tread is the biggest factor that delineates trail running shoes from road running shoes.
-The tread on trail running shoes is made of lugs, the protruding features that resemble cleats on the shoe’s outsole.
+Aggressive treads are the biggest factor differentiating trail running shoes from road running shoes.
+The tread on trail running shoes is made of lugs, protruding features that resemble cleats on the shoe’s outsole.
 In general, the larger and wider spaced the lugs, the better traction a shoe will have on surfaces like mud.
-These deep lugs (5mm – 7mm), however, can be uncomfortable when running on pavement or firmer surfaces.
+However, these deep lugs (5mm – 7mm) can be uncomfortable when running on pavement or firmer surfaces.
 If you plan to run on hard-packed trails, opt for a shoe with shorter (2mm – 4mm) and more closely spaced lugs.

 Cushion